CALL FOR ENTRIES TO THE 26th ANNUAL

 of inventive, incisive, bold, vital and otherwise provocative

 work of any style or genre.

-1. Entries for adjudication must be submitted on a DVD (though online screeners through Withoutabox are allowed.)
+1. Entries for adjudication must be submitted as digital files on FilmFreeway.

 3. Films must be presented in their original language